Office of Academic Enrichment

 Mount Leadership Society Scholars

-The Mount Leadership Society fosters an ethic of service and develops leaders for a global society.
-We carry out this mission through a series of social, service, and learning experiences.
-Hosted by the Office of Student Life, Mount is a two-year scholars program.
-Once you complete the program, you have the opportunity to continue your involvement as a Post Mount (third and fourth year Mount Scholar).
-Post Mounts stay involved until graduation and beyond.
+Named after Ruth Weimer Mount, the Mount Leadership Society focuses on students committed to leadership and community service.
+Our mission is to foster an ethic of service and develop leaders for a global society.
+We carry out this mission through a series of social, service and learning experiences, and are guided by the five Mount Essentials.
+Once you complete the program, you have the opportunity to continue your involvement as a Post Mount (third and fourth year Mount Scholar) and to connect with over 2200 Mount alums.
 No wonder our motto is: Together for Good!

-First Year
+First Year Requirements

 • Take the Mount Seminar Class (fall semester)